 Welcome to my website.
-My name is Jacob Sagrans (pronunciation) and I am a PhD candidate in musicology at McGill University’s Schulich School of Music, where I am completing my dissertation on “Early Music and the Choir of King’s College, Cambridge, 1958 to 2015″ (link to dissertation abstract).
-For the fall 2016 term I am also working as a lecturer in music history at Tufts University in Medford, Massachusetts.
+My name is Jacob Sagrans (pronunciation) and I am a musicologist who specializes in the early music revival.
+I am completing my PhD dissertation on “Early Music and the Choir of King’s College, Cambridge, 1958 to 2015″ (link to dissertation abstract) at McGill University’s Schulich School of Music.
+For the fall 2016 semester I am also working as a lecturer in music history at Tufts University.

 Please read the sections below for more information about my dissertation research, my research interests, publications, and presentations, my teaching, awards and scholarships I have received, my education before graduate school, and my CV and links for more information.

-In my PhD dissertation, I explore the connections between the Choir of King’s College, Cambridge and the early music revival, looking especially at the importance of the choir’s 109 albums of music written before 1750 as well as the role the choir has played in training performers and collaborating with period instrument ensembles.
+In my dissertation, I explore the connections between the Choir of King’s College, Cambridge and the early music revival, looking especially at the importance of the choir’s 109 albums of music written before 1750 as well as the role the choir has played in training performers and collaborating with period instrument ensembles.
 For more information, please see my dissertation abstract.
-I will defend my dissertation on Friday, September 23rd.
-Shortly thereafter, the full, finalized version of the dissertation will be available to download for free.
+I defended my dissertation in September 2016 and am currently working on the final edits.
+A full, finalized version of the dissertation will be available to download for free in 2017.
 Stay tuned for more details.

 Research interests, publications, and presentations